enhyq/MCNL-study/Week1/Trie/README.md

 ### Questions
-* does Trie needs to be alphabetically sorted?
+* do the nodes in Trie needs to be alphabetically sorted?